mjochen/PS-Technologies/The_navigation_model/ex_Navigation_Model.md

 * Save the creation of the PSDrive to your profilescript.
 * Close the PowerShell session and open a new session to check whether the PSDrive remains.
 * Get the folder where the profilescript is stored.
 * Remove that folder.
 (Unless you like the new PSDrive.
-In that case, leace the profilescript as it is.)
+In that case, leave the profilescript as it is.)

 [Solution](Solutions/Creating_PSDrives_1.ps1)